 - Phenolphthalein indicator solution: Dissolve one gram of phenolphthalein in 100mL of ethyl alcohol.

-- Preparation: (2%) Extract 2gm of alkali blue 6B with rectified spirit in a Soxhlet apparatus at reflux temperature.
+- Preparation: (2%) Extract 2gm of alkali blue 6B with a rectified spirit in a Soxhlet apparatus at reflux temperature.
 Filter the solution if necessary and dilute to 100Ml with rectified spirit.
 Alkali blue 6B indicator to be stored in closed Ambered colored bottle to avoid oxidation of dye.

 - Ethyl alcohol: